 Prostate orgasms can feel a bit different as well.
 While most men are used to having a ‘penile’ orgasm, a prostate orgasm can feel more profound and be concentrated deep in the abdomen.
 Further, the process of ejaculation can be different from a ‘normal’ or ‘regular’ ejaculation.
 For instance, if you tend to have more powerful ejaculations, stimulation of the prostate may result in semen dribbling out, and vice-versa.
 Or there may not be any difference, or some men may ejaculate more powerfully and farther as a result.
 Just be aware that there may be a difference in ejaculation due to prostate and anal stimulation.

-What man wouldn’t love this!?
 Oh, because to be penetrated means you must be female?
 It takes a strong man to take a hard cock up his ass.
-Just sayin’.

 Masculinity

-We constantly say on this site and Twitter that we are not going to define masculinity for you and that you should not let others do it for you.
-Your gender expression is a personal dynamic, not even a choice.
-It’s who you are, and throughout your life, and where you live, this might change, and it might not.
-Many younger gay males who aren’t on the deeper end of the butch scale grow up to be big buff guys that reek of testosterone.
-This is neither good nor bad, as long as you dictate your expression.
-Your sexual orientation should not place you into a position where you feel you must be more delicate, for lack of a better word, and your gender shouldn’t force you to act like a Long Shore man.
+Your sexual orientation should not place you into a position where you feel you must be more delicate, for lack of a better word, and your sex shouldn’t force you to act like a Long Shore man.
 And don’t forget, there is nothing wrong with finding yourself somewhere in the middle.
 Give sexual versatility a try; you might like it.

 Your sexual desires and enjoyments also have no bearing on your “masculinity.”
 I’m sure you have watched enough porn where the big burly guy throws his legs up in the air faster than you can say boo.
 Sex is what you like; it’s what gets you off and brings pleasure to you and your partner(s).
 It is not who you are; it is what you do and what you enjoy.
 Bottoming doesn’t make you less of a man, and topping will not make your father want to play catch with you in the backyard after Sunday dinner.

-The Power in Bottoming
+- The Power in Bottoming

-One final thing about this touchy subject.
-At GMJ, we believe more attention needs to be directed towards bottoms’ power.
-Not in the sexual sense, but we will talk about that again.
-We mean in the form of safety.
-Because of stigma and shaming, many receptive guys end up being victims of sexual abuse.
-They are taught from an early age that they are there for the total pleasure of the top and that they must do as he wishes.
 Too many guys that are tops can be very aggressive and even violent sexually, leaving their partner battered and bruised.
 (Face in the pillow, ass in the air) Of course, we are not talking about BDSM culture; we mean run-of-the-mill vanilla sex.
 If you are the receptive partner, we would like you to remember a few key messages.

-- Just because you are younger, shorter, thinner, or have a smaller dick, shouldn’t make you feel like you must be a bottom.
+- Just because you are younger, shorter, thinner, or have a smaller dick shouldn’t make you feel like you must be a bottom.

 - Just because your first sexual experiences were receptive doesn’t brand you a bottom for life.